 Admission and Financial Aid

-The Vice President and Dean of Admission and Financial Aid has responsibility for the admission of first-year and transfer students, and oversees the Office of Financial Aid which administers the university’s financial aid program to undergraduates and assists students and their parents with applications for aid from other sources.
+The Vice President for Admission and Financial Aid has responsibility for the admission of first-year and transfer students, and oversees the Office of Financial Aid, which administers the university’s financial aid program to undergraduates and assists students and their parents with applications for aid from other sources.

-The Vice President and Director of Athletics has responsibility for the Department of Physical Education (under the Division of Physical Education, Recreation, and Athletics), the intercollegiate athletic program, intramural and club sports, recreation program, and management of athletic facilities.
+The Vice President and Director of Athletics has responsibility for the Department of Physical Education (under the Division of Physical Education, Recreation, and Athletics), the intercollegiate athletics program, intramural and club sports, recreation program, and management of athletics facilities..

 The Vice President for Communications is responsible for strategic and integrated communications that advance the university’s reputation, strategic initiatives, and core academic mission through print and digital media.
-Among other responsibilities, the office manages media relations and the university’s public website (colgate.edu), and publishes The Colgate Scene quarterly magazine.
+Among other responsibilities, the office manages media relations, social media, and the university’s public website (colgate.edu), and publishes the Colgate Magazine.

 The Office of Alumni Relations is responsible for engaging alumni across different eras, geographies, and occupations in support of the university.
 Programs include sponsorship of the Colgate Professional Networks, Reunion Weekend, athletic tailgates, district clubs, and lifelong learning experiences.